astronomer/astro-docs/enterprise/v0.16/reference/01_cli-reference.md

 ## astro dev stop

 Stops all 3 running Docker containers on your local Airflow environment.
 Running this command followed by `astro dev start` is required to push certain types of changes to your Airflow project.
-This command does not prune mounted volumes and will preserve data associated with your local Postgres Metadata Database.
+Unlike `astro dev kill`, this command does not prune mounted volumes and will preserve data associated with your local Postgres Metadata Database.

 ### Usage